dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 A Docker image is a read-only template for your application.
 Basically an image is a collection of files that your application needs in order to run.

-It is very similar conceptually to Tar, which is a collection of files and directories which you can move around as a single unit.
+It is very similar conceptually to a tarball, which is a collection of files and directories which you can move around as a single unit.
 Docker image is exactly like that.

-Everytime you want to run your application, first you have to deploy your Docker image to your server and create a container from it which is the running instance of your application.
+Every time you want to run your application, first you have to deploy your Docker image to your server and create a container from it which is the running instance of your application.

-So the idea that you can pack your application and all of its dependencies into a single unit removes so much of the complexity when deploying your application or sharing it with your coworkers.
+So the idea that you can pack your application and all of its dependencies into a single unit removes so much of the complexity when deploying your application or sharing it with other developers.

 ---